huberf/nomie-public/README.md

 * `git push heroku master`
 * `heroku open`

+## Instruction Manual
+* Visit [nomie.noahcodes.com](https://nomie.noahcodes.com) in your phone's
+  webbrowser and press the add to Nomie button.
+Choose a tracker and title for your page in the setup.
+* Run the app to see your ID and public URL.
+Click on the URL to view it in your web browser and easily share it.
+* To use the JSON api, simply load `https://nomie.noahcodes.com/api/:userId` replacing `:userID` with your personal ID.
+* Cheers!

 ## How It Works
 * The Nomie app sounds the cloud service a month worth of tracking data (to the